 We usually buy our liquor at Total Wine.
 They have a wide variety at reasonable prices.

-NEW!
-Scarecrow Cake to serve with autumn cocktails
+Scarecrow cake to serve with autumn cocktails

 I have to admit, I don’t do a lot of complicated baking because I don’t have the patience for it.
 However, this cake was simple enough to create with the help of a teenager and a 7 year old.
-As usual I adapted a recipe I found years ago to simplify it.
+As a result, I adapted a recipe I found years ago to simplify it.

 Ingredients for Autumn Cocktail Scarecrow